FabMo/FabMo-Engine/README.md

 To install the engine in the standard location on a Mac, follow the steps below.
 This method is used by the FabMo team for development in the OSX environment.

-1. Install Node.js - You'll need an older version: 0.12.7 to be compatible with FabMo.
-To install an older version through homebrew (homebrew is highly recommended) do this: http://apple.stackexchange.com/a/207883/67692
+1. Install Node.js 16.14 with homebrew: `brew install node@16`
-1. Install npm - you can also do this with homebrew
+1. Install npm: `brew install npm`
 1. Create the fabmo directory: `mkdir -p /fabmo`
 1. Create the fabmo data directory: `mkdir -p /opt/fabmo`
 1. Clone the engine source `/fabmo/engine` with `git clone https://github.com/FabMo/FabMo-Engine /fabmo/engine`